CS 473: Grading Policies

 If you have any questions or concerns, please ask in lecture, during office hours, or on Piazza.

 Homeworks are graded by the entire course staff, directly within Gradescope.
-To keep grading consistent, each numbered problem is graded by a single grader, under the supervision of one of the TAs, using a detailed rubric developed within Gradescope.
-Under normal circumstances, all homework should be graded within 10 calendar days of submission.
+To keep grading consistent, each numbered problem is graded by one or two CAs, under the supervision of one TA, using a detailed rubric developed within Gradescope.
+Under normal circumstances, all homework should be graded within one week of submission.

 Exams are graded by Jeff and graduate TAs, also using Gradescope.
 Under normal circumstances, exams should be graded within two weeks.
 You can retrieve your original ungraded paper (including your cheat sheet) in office hours a few days after the exam, once we've had a change to scan everything.